Temu4/git-branch-name-formatting/README.md

 # Git branch naming util

-The utils takes Jira ticket name (1 argument) and returns formatted branch name.
+The utils takes Jira ticket's name and the ticket's type (2 argument, optional. `feature` by default) and returns formatted branch name.

 Under _formatted branch name_ means that: